-Please see clause "Complaints, disputed transactions and investigations" of the Personal Banking Booklet for steps you can take if you have a dispute with a supplier.
+Please see clauses 7 ("Incorrect, unauthorised and mistaken internet payments") and 55 ("Complaints and investigations") of the Personal Banking Booklet for steps you can take if you have a dispute with a supplier.

-Any refunded payment that is returned is credited to your account in accordance with clause 8 'When will we give refunds for payments you have authorised?' of these Credit Card Terms.
+Any refunded payment that is returned is credited to your account in accordance with clause 7 ("When will we give refunds for payments you have authorised?") of these Credit Card Terms.